When you begin to wonder, where today’s persistent problems come from, what have you noticed?

 Did you say, we would take the knowledge of the systemic structures and the current data to the population masses and let them decide?
 You have got it right!

-Should the population understand what is a reinforcing loop and its behaviour over time, it becomes now better placed to know what it needs to do (remember populations creates population) and to monitor the changes more carefully, even so by themselves.
+Should the population understand what is a reinforcing loop and its behaviour over time, it becomes now better placed to know what it needs to do (remember populations create population) and to monitor the changes more carefully, even so by itself.
 Now, what could have been more democratic than that?!

 All that the leader would have to do is to make the data and choices clear for all to see.
 Over time, we create a population that can learn to think and act together (rather than cast their votes, silently).

-It now leaves for us to conclude, that if today’s problem come from yesterday’s solution, then, it really goes without saying that if we choose not to watch the systemic nature of the solutions we make today, then today’s solutions could become tomorrow’s problems.
-Yesterday’s solution create today’s problems.
-Today’s solution create tomorrow’s.
-Often, it is in the nature of the structure of the systemic interrelations that leads us into finding solutions that feed the persistent nature of these problems.
+It now leaves us to conclude, that if today’s problem comes from yesterday’s solution, then, it really goes without saying that if we choose not to watch the systemic nature of the solutions we make today, then today’s solutions could become tomorrow’s problems.
+Yesterday’s solution creates today’s problems.
+Today’s solution creates tomorrow’s.
+Often, it is like the structure of the systemic interrelations that leads us to find solutions that feed the persistent nature of these problems.

 It is no one person’s fault.
-There is no blame.
-It is everyone’s fault for not seeing together how we are a part of the interrelations that exists and therefore letting these structures lead us into trapping us into further problems.
+See Law #11: There is no blame.
+It is everyone’s fault for not seeing together how we are a part of the interrelations that exist and therefore letting these structures lead us into trapping us into further problems.

 You must be logged in to post a comment.